MPEG-4 settings in Compressor

 Entropy mode: When Codec is set to H.264, use this pop-up menu to set the entropy mode to CABAC (which provides higher-quality output) or CAVLC (which is faster and more compatible for playback on older devices).

-Key frame interval: Enter a value in the text field to set the key frame interval (number of frames) at which you want key frames created in your output file.
-Alternatively, you can select Automatic to have Compressor choose the key frame interval rate (the displayed value is 0 with Automatic on; the actual value is determined during the encoding process).
+Keyframe interval: Enter a value in the text field to set the key frame interval (number of frames) at which you want keyframes created in your output file.
+Alternatively, you can select Automatic to have Compressor choose the frame rate (the displayed value is 0 with Automatic on; the actual value is determined during the encoding process).

 Quality: Use this slider to set the quality level of your output.
 Select from least (smaller file size) to best (larger file size).

 Multi-pass: Select this checkbox to turn on multi-pass encoding that uses additional analysis of video frames to produce a high-quality output file.
-For faster (single-pass) transcoding, turn this feature off by deselecting the checkbox.
+Multi-pass is available when Codec is set to H.264 on an Intel-based Mac, and when Codec is set to H.264 or HEVC on a Mac with Apple silicon that’s running macOS Monterey 12 or later and has “Encoder type” set to “Faster (standard quality).”
+For faster (single-pass) transcoding, turn off this feature by deselecting the checkbox.

 Include Dolby Vision 8.4 metadata: Select this checkbox to have Compressor include Dolby Vision 8.4 metadata in the output file.
 Dolby Vision 8.4 is a format designed to optimize HDR content for Apple devices.
 If this checkbox is selected, “Color space” is set to Rec.
 2020 HLG, Codec is set to HEVC, and Profile is set to 10-Bit Color.